vince21298/FredBoat/index.md

 # Welcome to FredBoat Docs
 Welcome to the FredBoat docs.
 FredBoat is an open-source general-purpose bot developed in Java.
 The bot is based off of [JDA](https://github.com/DV8FromTheWorld/JDA) and was created by (@Frederikam).
 You'll be able to get a link back to this website simply by invoking `;;help`.

-Additionally I am also developing FredBoat♪♪ **which is in beta** and is a music bot.
+Additionally I am also developing FredBoat♪♪ and is a music bot.
 This is a seperate bot and must therefore be invited using [this link](https://discordapp.com/oauth2/authorize?&client_id=184405253028970496&scope=bot).
 See the commands below on how to use it.

 ## Setting up the bot
 Getting FredBoat running on your server is simple.
 You can invite the bot by authenticating it with your account using [this](https://discordapp.com/oauth2/authorize?&client_id=168686772216135681&scope=bot) link.
 Bear in mind that you must have `Manage Server` permissions to be able to do this.